 |Dimension or measure.
 Used as a filter for the entire chart.

 - On the Yandex DataLens home page, click Create chart.

 - Under Dataset, select a dataset for visualization.
 If you do not have a dataset, create one.

 - Select the Points (Geopoints) layer type.

 - Drag a dimension with the Geopoint type from the dataset to the layer type selection section.

 - Set the size of the points displayed on the point map.
-Drag a measure to the Point size section or click in the line with the section name.
+Drag a measure to the Point size section or click

 - Color the points on the map.
 Move the measure or dimension to the Colors section.

 - Add tooltips to show the dimension and measure values when hovering over a point.